CanadianCrafter/CanadianCrafter/README.md

 * Simulate firefly synchronization using my boids project.
 * Coding Snake in C++ as an exercise in the language.
 * Making an ASCII rotating torus in C++ as a harder exercise.
-* Make the tutorial project on Unity.
+* Complete the tutorial project on Unity.

 Currently Learning:
 * React